huonw/rust-malloc/README.md

 There is an example of a custom version of `~T` using this allocator at the bottom of `malloc.rs`.

+Test with:

+    make
+    ./malloc

+To enable the debugging `assert`s:

+    make debug
+    ./malloc-debug

 ## TODO

 - Use `mmap`.